nickhuber/website/content/blog/macbook-reuse.rst

-After a while the computer still felt like it was running a bit hot; which was always a problem I had with it and had a fair bit of regret that I paid extra for the crazy hot i7 instead of sticking with the i5. using :code`cpupower` I have tried to limit the frequency to help contain the thermals but it still runs a bit uncomfortably warm.
+After a while the computer still felt like it was running a bit hot; which was always a problem I had with it and had a fair bit of regret that I paid extra for the crazy hot i7 instead of sticking with the i5. using :code:`cpupower` I have tried to limit the frequency to help contain the thermals but it still runs a bit uncomfortably warm.
 Hopefully I find it good enough for the small amount of use I expect it to get.